bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Setting up and building Bokeh's documentation
 ---------------------------------------------

-Bokeh uses :doc:`Sphinx <sphinx:contents>` to generate the HTML files displayed at docs.bokeh.org_.
+Bokeh uses :doc:`Sphinx <sphinx:index>` to generate the HTML files displayed at docs.bokeh.org_.
 The documentation is written in :doc:`reStructuredText (ReST) <sphinx:usage/restructuredtext/index>`.